Second-Date Conversations To Hold Their Interest

 Don’t just wait for your turn to talk—actively listen

 Some dates can feel like your companion only wants to talk about themselves and is just waiting for you to finish speaking so they can talk again.
 Show your date that you’re actively listening.
 Respond to how they answer your questions with their words and body language.
 Steer away from topics that make them uncomfortable and focus on uncomplicated ways to learn more about each other.
-You may earn bonus points if they mentioned something during the first date that you can ask about when you meet up again.
+You may earn bonus points if they mention something during the first date that you can ask about when you meet up again.

 Helpful tips for your second date